bhalgalix/Lambda-Cloudformation/README.md

 <h3>"Coding" the files</h3>

-Next you need to create a new file in a text editor like Sublime or Notepad.
+Next you need to create a new file in a text editor like <a href="https://www.sublimetext.com/" target="_blank">Sublime</a> or Notepad.
 You will paste this <a href="https://github.com/bhalgalix/Lambda-Cloudformation/blob/master/hello-world-lambda.py" target="_blank">code</a> and save it with .py format.
 Example: my-lambda.py.

 You will compress this file to have a .zip file that you will later use.
 This zip file can have any name but don't use anything too complex because you will write it later.